Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Introduction

-We argue that this shortcoming arises from the absence of belief modeling.
-In multi-agent systems, beliefs refer to an agent’s internal representation of possible states—including the external environment and the mental states (e.g., intents, knowledge) of collaborators~\citep{kominis2015beliefs,geffner2013concise}.
-In decentralized multi-agent reinforcement learning (DEC-MARL), belief modeling has proven critical for collaboration under partial observation, enabling agents to infer and align with others’ internal states or policies~\citep{pritz2025belief,wen2019probabilistic,zhai2023dynamic}.
+\duo{We argue that this limitation stems from the lack of explicit belief modeling.
+In multi-agent systems, beliefs refer to the agent’s internal representation of the world, including the external environment and mental states (e.g., intents, knowledge) of collaborators~\citep{kominis2015beliefs,geffner2013concise}. } In decentralized multi-agent reinforcement learning (DEC-MARL), belief modeling has proven critical for collaboration under partial observation, enabling agents to infer and align with others’ internal states~\citep{pritz2025belief,wen2019probabilistic,zhai2023dynamic}.
 With accurate belief estimation, agents can selectively communicate only the valuable information to achieve efficient communication and reach consensus, thus promoting consistent collaboration.